dimitri-nicolo/calico/getting-started/cnx/configure-identity-provider.md

   '<label:Google OIDC>'

 <%
 1. Apply the Authentication CR to your cluster to let the operator configure your login.
-This example demonstrates the email claim.
-   This means that from the JWT that your IdP creates, the email field is used as the username to bind privileges to.
-We recommend to match the `issuerURL` and `usernameClaim` with the configuration of your kube-apiserver.
+    The following example uses the email claim.
+The email field from the JWT (created by your IdP), is used as the username for binding privileges.

    ```
    apiVersion: operator.tigera.io/v1